Sustainability Management - vdma.eu

 By developing specific Product Category Rules (PCR), the trade association aims to create a standardized basis for calculating the Product Carbon Footprint (PCF).
 This will ensure greater transparency and comparability of environmental impact.

-In the ESRS project group, members exchange views on questions relating to the reporting requirements under CSRD.
-The VDMA provides its members with the interim status of the discussion as a Q&A.
+In the ESRS project group, members have exchanged views on questions relating to the reporting requirements under CSRD (prior to the Omnibus I revision).
+The VDMA is making the preliminary final status of the discussion available to its members as a Q&A.

 The VDMA publishes the first benchmark for industry-wide materiality in accordance with the European Sustainable Reporting Standard (ESRS) of the Corporate Sustainability Reporting Directive (CSRD).